 Not to mention, if Aaron releases his paid games as freeware, I imagine that most people (myself included) won't be too happy about that fact.
 Our argument would be something like this: "If I paid for it, why do these people get it for free?"
 This, in turn, will cause drama to flare up on the forums, creating a headache for everybody.
 While I'm less concerned about the second outcome, it is still something to consider.
 Screaming that something should be open sourced is not to be done lightly.
 Do I wish that Manamon would be balanced out?
 Of course!
 Do I want the game to be rid of it's grammatical errors?
 Yes!
 Do I wish to create drama in doing so?
 Not at all.

-What is hard is dynamic coding, coding that accepts different input at different times.
+What is hard is making code that accepts different and sometimes unexpected types of input and still works.

 This is what truly takes a large amount of effort on a developer's part.